dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 ### Snowflake and Google Cloud Storage

-Please refere to the [Google Storage filesystem documentation](./filesystem.md#google-storage) to learn how to set up your bucket with the bucket_url and credentials.
+Please refer to the [Google Storage filesystem documentation](./filesystem.md#google-storage) to learn how to set up your bucket with the bucket_url and credentials.
 For gcs you can define a stage in Snowflake and provide the stage identifier in the configuration (see config options below.)
-Please consult the snowflake Documentation on how to create a stage for your GCS Bucket: https://docs.snowflake.com/en/user-guide/data-load-gcs-config.
+Please consult the snowflake Documentation on [how to create a stage for your GCS Bucket](https://docs.snowflake.com/en/user-guide/data-load-gcs-config).
 The basic steps are as follows:

 * Create a storage integration linked to GCS and the right bucket
 * Grant access to this storage integration to the snowflake role you are using to load the data into snowflake.